-Although Richards'69 work has gone some way to enhancing our understanding of the monument and its development, questions still remain regarding the sequences of construction e.g. was the construction of the ditch contemporary with construction of the tomb or does it relate to earlier structures on the site, or was it constructed alongside the tomb.
+Although Richards'72 work has gone some way to enhancing our understanding of the monument and its development, questions still remain regarding the sequences of construction, for example, was the construction of the ditch contemporary with construction of the tomb or does it relate to earlier structures on the site, or was it constructed alongside the tomb.
 Radiocarbon dates from the ditches provide us with a terminus ante quem for the construction of the ditch, at a time when peat had started to accumulate, but do not tell us when it was first cut.
-However, it is important to note that there is no direct link between the cutting of the ditch and construction of the mound.70 Richards' excavations also tantalisingly revealed evidence for earlier structures and indicated high archaeological potential between the mound and ditch, though the precise nature of any earlier activity and exact sequencing of occupation and construction remains uncertain.
+However, it is important to note that there is no direct link between the cutting of the ditch and construction of the mound.73 Richards' excavations also tantalisingly revealed evidence for earlier structures and indicated high archaeological potential between the mound and ditch, though the precise nature of any earlier activity and exact sequencing of occupation and construction remains uncertain.
 For instance, was the large standing stone at the rear of the mound once part of a stone circle and was it contemporary with the mound, or earlier?

 Though Maeshowe is a type-site for chambered tombs of a similar form, it is unquestionably different from the others.
-Some have argued that it represents an early example, with others in the group being of lower quality, while others argue that it represents the height of tomb construction.71 There are many unanswered questions regarding the validity of this group classification and the relative chronology of Maeshowe-type chambered tombs.
+Some have argued that it represents an early example, with others in the group being of lower quality, while others argue that it represents the height of tomb construction.74 There are many unanswered questions regarding the validity of this group classification and the relative chronology of Maeshowe-type chambered tombs.

 We still know very little about the intended function of the monument, how it was used, why it was constructed, what role it played in society and who accessed or used the tomb.
 Despite being classed as a tomb, only one fragment of human bone was found at the site, and this is now lost.
-The original contents of the tomb are now lost; there must have much disturbance in the 12th century when Norsemen broke into and occupied the tomb, and it may have been cleared out prior to this, perhaps in prehistory.
-Farrer's investigations in 1861 then removed anything that might have remained of the original contents.
-As such we have no artefactual evidence to indicate the nature of activity at the site, and cannot be sure that it was ever used as a place of burial.
-It is possible that Maeshowe performed a different function to other tombs, perhaps as a form of temple.
-Archaeological investigations around the mound on the platform have helped to identify the nature of the platform and to determine the sequence of construction, but know little about the function - whether it was used for ritual or ceremonial activities etc. There is also much more to be learnt about the spatial and temporal relationships between Maeshowe and other sites in the WHS, and the wider astroarchaeological significance and ceremonial function of these sites, and comparable sites elsewhere.
+The original contents of the tomb are now lost; there must have much disturbance in the 12th century when Norsemen broke into and occupied the tomb, and it may have been cleared out prior to this, perhaps in

-70 (Historic Scotland, 2005, pp. 53-4)
+73 Historic Scotland, 2005, pp. 53-4.